PDP-10/-READ--THIS-/README.md

 Everyone can join.
-Please [open an issue](https://github.com/PDP-10/-READ--THIS-/issues/new) in this repository to ask for a invitation.
+Please [open an issue](https://github.com/PDP-10/-READ--THIS-/issues/new) in this repository to ask for an invitation.

 By default, your PDP-10 membership will be hidden from view.
 If you'd like to display the organization icon in your profile, you can switch